-You can also apply with missing prereqs,and,if accepted, complete the missing prereqs at another regionally accredited U.S.institution in the summer before the DE program starts in September.
+You can also apply with missing prereqs, and, if accepted, complete the missing prereqs at another regionally accredited U.S. institution in the summer before the DE program starts in September.
 However, it is imperative that you first check with our office before registering for such courses.
-If they cannot be completed and if we cannot receive a final official transcript BEFORE the start of the DE program in September, you should not take such courses.
+If they cannot be completed and if we cannot receive a final official transcript by August, you should not take such courses.
 These courses are part of the admission process and thus cannot be completed/taken after the graduate nursing program begins.

 It is critical that you make sure that courses you plan to take or have taken meet our content requirements.

 To determine if a course has been approved, please call the Office of Admission at 617-521-2650 and provide the name and number of the course, where it was offered and when.
 We will tell you if it is acceptable.
 However, please see the list below before you call,as you do not need pre-approval for certain courses.
 If a course has not already been approved, we will need a course syllabus.
 If we need to review a syllabus, please allow 15 business days for an evaluation.
 Please do not call us for review/approval a few days before you register for a class as we will not be able to evaluate a course on such short notice.

 Carefully review the Course Syllabus Data and the Prerequisite Review Process forms below about this process and submit the required information if needed.
 It is likely you that you will not need to submit syllabi for all courses.

 No pre-approval is needed for DE nursing in the following cases: